JeodC/PortMaster-ShipOfHarkinian/README.md

 Nintendo for the game
 HarbourMasters for the native pc port
 fpasteau for the initial build
-BlueDawn007 for the cover art
+AkerHasReawakened for the cover art
 Testers and Devs from the PortMaster Discord